AFRICA

 16) Rules on calculation and geographical allocation of turnover

-Rules on calculation of turnover are provided in the Serbian Competition Act.
+Rules on calculation of turnover are provided in the Serbian Competition Act and succinctly explained in the Serbian Competition Authority’s instructions on calculation of turnover.

 There are no detailed rules on the geographical allocation of turnover, thus the EU rules would most probably be observed in practice (due to the obligations that Serbia has under the Stabilization and Association Agreement).

-Turnover must be adjusted to take account of any divestments or acquisitions of businesses after the end of the financial year that the turnover calculation is based on.
+The Serbian Competition Authority is reluctant to take into account any divestments or acquisitions of businesses after the end of the financial year that the turnover calculation is based on, as such interpretation cannot be explicitly derived from the Competition Act.

 17) Special rules on calculation of turnover for particular businesses